nojhan/clutchlog/README.md

 Clutchlog measures the width of the standard error channel.
 If it is redirected, it may be measured as very large.
-Thus, the `hfill_max` accessors allow to set a maximum width (in number of characters).
+Thus, the `clutchlog::hfill_max` accessors allow to set a maximum width (in number of characters).
 ```cpp
 log.hfill_max(CLUTCHLOG_DEFAULT_HFILL_MAX); // Defaults to 300.
 ```
-Note: clutchlog will select the minimum between `hfill_max` and the measured number of columns in the terminal, so that you may use `hfill_max` as a way to constraint the output width in any cases.
+Note: clutchlog will select the minimum between `clutchlog::hfill_max` and the measured number of columns in the terminal, so that you may use `clutchlog::hfill_max` as a way to constraint the output width in any cases.